Information geometric regularization of unidimensional pressureless Euler equations yields global strong solutions: Existence of variational solutions

 The pushforward $\diff_{\#} \rmeas$ is defined by $\diff_{\#} \rmeas(A) = \rmeas(\diff^{-1}(A))$ for any Borel measurable set $A$.
 Casting the problem in this form allows us to first establish the existence of monotone (but not necessarily weakly differentiable) minimizers using the excellent weak compactness properties of measures and monotone functions.
-Minimizers of $F_{\alpha}^{t \dot{\diff}_0, \rmeas}$ are the weakest notion of solution of \eqref{eqn:1d-igr-pressureless} that we consider in this work.
+Minimizers of $F_{\alpha}^{f, \rmeas}$, for $f$ encoding the initial density and velocity, are the weakest notion of solution of \eqref{eqn:1d-igr-pressureless} that we consider in this work. \begin{definition}[Variational solution] Let $\Probs([a,b])$ denote the set of probability measures on $[a, b]$.
+For $\rmeas \in \Probs([a, b])$ and measurable initial data $u_0 \colon [a,b] \to \R$, define the functional